Esri/military-features-data/data/mil2525d/utilities/style-utilities/image-conversion-utilities/README.md

     * Click OK, which will start the batch conversion process.
 * Check for any unwanted converted .emf files in your output folder before moving on to `style-file-utilities`.
 * At this point, you will have to either re-map the svg files to their original directories, or edit the `Military-All-Icons.csv` to collapse the `filePath` column so that the paths reflect the singular output .emf folder.
+    * For example, you could replace "Appendices\Activities" with "" and do the same for the other appendices.
+For the Legacy folder, however, this may not work as well due to repeat entries in the .csv.
+As a result, it would be best to run this process separately for the legacy subdirectories.